ThePhD/sol2/README.md

 ## Documentation

 Find it [here](http://sol2.rtfd.org/).
-A run-through kind of tutorial is in the works: check back soon!
+A run-through kind of tutorial is [here](http://sol2.readthedocs.org/en/latest/tutorial/all-the-things.html)!
 The API documentation goes over most cases (particularly, the "api/usertype" and "api/proxy" and "api/function" sections) that should still get you off your feet and going, and there's an examples directory [here](https://github.com/ThePhD/sol2/tree/develop/examples) as well.

 ## Sneak Peek